-1.1 Overview of ISM Operation Modes and Functions
+1.1 Operation Modes and Functions

 This section describes an overview of the ISM functions for each Operation Mode.

 ISM Operation Modes

 ISM can be used in three different modes depending on how you want to use the software.
 In this manual, these modes are referred to as "Operation Modes."